bhaddacak/bhaddacak.github.io/_pages/budselfdev.md

 >
 > Being a householder [is] inconvenient; [it is like a] dusty (defiled) path; taking up the ascetic life [is like] an open space.
 [Being one] living in a house [is] not easy to completely, perfectly like a well-scraped conch, practice the religious life.
 Indeed, I, cutting down hair and beard, putting on yellow robes, should go forth from home into homelessness. (my translation)

 We can say that early Buddhism gave high value to ascetic lifestyle, and it seems inevitable that the Buddha had to establish the ascetic community (the Saṅgha).
 So, it is logical to have renunciation as a key factor of successful practitioners.
-Bu it is too far to say that everyone should be an ascetic from Buddhist ideology.
+But it is too far to say that everyone should be an ascetic from Buddhist ideology.

 Now I will fast-forward to our time.
 Is renunciation still relevant nowadays?
 As we can see in Buddhist countries, many monks now have a lot of money and use luxurious articles.
 Their life is far comfortable than many poor people in the country.
 Many Theravāda monks, except having wife and children, live much like householders nowadays.
 Will renunciation really help, then?